JohnSamRaj/SocialMediaManager/INSTALLATION.md

 - **Email**: demo@example.com
 - **Password**: password123

+## Application Features

+### Dashboard
+The dashboard provides an overview of your social media performance, including recent posts, engagement metrics, and follower growth statistics.

+### Content Creation
+The content creation feature allows you to create and edit posts, with AI-assisted caption and hashtag generation.
+You can upload media, add descriptions, and schedule posts for future publication.

+### Analytics
+The analytics dashboard offers detailed metrics on your social media performance, including:
+- Audience growth over time
+- Engagement rates and trends
+- Content performance analysis
+- Audience demographics

+### Schedule
+The schedule feature provides a calendar view of your planned content, allowing you to manage and visualize your content strategy across time.

+### Notifications
+The notifications page displays activity related to your posts and account, including likes, comments, mentions, and system notifications.

+### Settings
+The settings page allows you to configure application preferences, notification settings, security options, and connected accounts.

+### Profile
+The profile page lets you manage your personal information, profile picture, and connected social media accounts.

 ## Onboarding Tour

-For first-time users, the application provides an interactive onboarding tour to guide them through the main features.
-This tour will automatically start when a user first visits the application.
+For first-time users, the application provides an interactive onboarding tour to guide them through all these main features.
+This tour will automatically start when a user first logs in for the first time.

 ## Troubleshooting